hu7ng001/Fix-External-Monitor-Black-Screen-on-Kali-Linux-Hybrid-AMD-Intel-NVIDIA-/Fixing-NVIDIA-Drivers-on-Kali-Linux-with-Kernel-6.x-Hybrid-Graphics-Laptops.md

-# Fixing NVIDIA Drivers on Kali Linux with Kernel 6.x (Hybrid Graphics Laptops)
+# Fixing NVIDIA Drivers Black Screen on Kali Linux with Kernel 6.x (Hybrid AMD/Intel + NVIDIA, External Monitor)

 ## Problem Overview

-Lenovo Legion 5 laptops with hybrid graphics (AMD CPU with iGPU + NVIDIA dGPU) experience black screens when connecting external monitors on Linux.
-This occurs because the AMD iGPU driver conflicts with NVIDIA, even when BIOS is set to discrete GPU mode.
+This guide fixes a black screen issue on Kali Linux 6.x when using NVIDIA GPUs on hybrid laptops (AMD or Intel iGPU + NVIDIA dGPU), especially when external monitors are connected.
+The problem typically appears during boot with ACPI BIOS errors and amdgpu DisplayPort failures, causing the system to hang before the graphical login screen.

 ## Symptoms